Computer Technology & Electronics

 Computer Programmer vs. Computer Engineer (advice for nerds)

 Since the introduction of minicomputers in the 1970s, we meet a new batch of freshly minted computer programmers every year.
+But every day now, I work with

-But every day now, I work with professional computer programmers who power-up their personal computers (micros), or boot up a
+professional computer programmers who power-up their personal computers (micros), or boot up a Linux server (super micros), but have no detailed understanding

-Linux server (super micros), but have no detailed understanding about what just happened (some do their work in the
+about what just happened (some do their work in the cloud which is a further abstraction).

-Working with micro-controllers will promote every computer programmer into a computer engineer because you
+Working with micro-controllers will promote every computer programmer into a computer engineer because you need to learn the dirty details.
+For

-need to learn the dirty details.
-For example: when a chips performs a hard reset after a power up, they usually load the address
+example: when a chips performs a hard reset after a power up, they usually load the address of your cold-start procedure from the vector location (usually

-rudimentary memory test then initialize the Stack Pointer so that you can support device interrupts (once you
+memory address FE and FF).
+Next it is wise to perform a rudimentary memory test then initialize the Stack Pointer so that you can support device interrupts

-enable them) and subroutines because the Program Counter needs to first save its return address on the stack.
+(once you enable them) and subroutines because the Program Counter needs to first save its return address on the stack.
+Speaking about interrupts, you

-Speaking about interrupts, you will need to write your own device driver for any device you enable.
-You will be like a god in
+will need to write your own device driver for any device you enable.
+You will be like a god in this little rinky-dink world but if anything goes wrong it will be your

-stand back like a proud parent while your design acts-then-reacts with the real world.
+fault.
+If everything works as expected then you can stand back like a proud parent while your design acts-then-reacts with the real world.

 (mostly) Software Links